MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 ### Team norms survey

-During your program, you can use Learning Modules to experiment with new habits.
-Some of these habits will work for your team; others will not.
-After you try out different habits, conduct a team-norms survey to vote on new norms to adopt as a team.
+During your program, you can use Learning modules to experiment with new behaviors.
+Some of these behaviors will work for your team; others will not.
+After you try out different behaviors, conduct a team-norms survey to vote on new norms to adopt as a team.
 For additional information on how to select group norms and make them stick, see [How to Create Executive Team Norms and Make Them Stick](https://hbr.org/2018/01/how-to-create-executive-team-norms-and-make-them-stick).

 Here are suggested team-norms survey questions to use or adapt: [Norms Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/Ef9ihOIMwcBKpukfkOoDly0Bq1N1LlFeX5_bN28MlX3q0w?e=1etDbh).

-To avoid survey fatigue, bundle the team norms survey with a corresponding learning module <!-- CHANGE THIS!
+To avoid survey fatigue, bundle the team norms survey with a corresponding Learning module <!-- CHANGE THIS!
 LINK TO LEARNING MODULES! -->at the appropriate time in your program schedule.
-Program participants should complete the survey after they have had time to process the contents of the learning module and experiment with suggested habits.
+Program participants should complete the survey after they have had time to process the contents of the Learning module and experiment with suggested behaviors.

 ### Post-program survey

 Use the post-program survey to collect additional information on the results of your program, determine whether your program was successful and what the next steps should be to develop heathier work habits.
 You can also use the post-program survey to manually collect MyAnalytics data from participants to measure goal attainment.
-(See [Data sharing](Team-adopt-implement.md#data-sharing) for an alternative way to collect team-level data).
+(See [Data sharing](Team-adopt-implement.md#data-sharing)).

 Here are suggested post-program survey questions to use or adapt: [Post-Program Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/EfkYi9wQ_71Amfg4feMkNPwB4DsGFvn8X0qPuYxJTMrJDQ?e=rxTfIM).